Quercetin (3,3′,4′,5,7-pentahydroxyflavone) is flavanol from the flavonoid group of polyphenols found in many plants.

 Hundreds of in-vitro and animal studies, and a few human studies have been conducted to study the effects of Quercetin.

 Research shows its antioxidant properties are potent enough to treat infections, inflammation, neurodegeneration, and even certain types of cancers.[v]

-Quercetin is also recently been found to be beneficial in reducing the symptoms of COVID-19.
+Quercetin has also recently been found to be beneficial in reducing the symptoms of COVID-19.